magisterquis/pcapknock/README.md

 on a running system or on boot vi `/etc/ld.so.preload`.

 ### Live Injection
-The program `pcapknock.pid1-injector` loads `pcapknock.so` and gdb into memory and uses gdb to shove pcapknock into pid 1, which will likely be systemd.
+The program `pcapknock.injector` loads `pcapknock.so` and gdb into memory and uses gdb to shove pcapknock into another process which may be specified as the first command-line argument, e.g. `./pcapknock.injector 23`.
+Not specifying a number or specifying an invalid number (like `./pcapknock.injector kittes`) will inject into pid 1.
+Turns out it works pretty well.

+The injectee process should be have `libdl` loaded into it as well as have permissions to sniff packets (e.g. open a raw socket).
+Try a trigger before getting rid of the access used to run `pcapknock.injector`.
+`COMMANDtouch /tmpCOMMAND` works pretty well for testing.

-There should be a line something like
+When injecting there should be a line something like
 ```
 $1 = (void *) 0x559ea705d3f0
 ```
 which indicates (likely) success.
 If the number on the right is 0, something's gone wrong.

-In either case, expect a lot of mesages like
+If injecting into init (which is the default if no pid is given) expect a lot of lines in dmesg and to the console similar to the following:
 ```
 kernel:systemd[1]: segfault at 7ffff81e3f5f ip 00007ffff81e3f5f sp 00007ffff81e3f50 error 15
 ```